databricks/spark-training/strata_2013/index.md

 ...
 </pre>

 To stop the application, use `Ctrl + c` .

-Instead of this, if you see the following on your screen, it means that the authentication with Twitter failed.
+__Question: I don't see the above output.
+Instead I see the following when I run the program.__

 <pre class="nocode">
 13/02/04 23:41:57 INFO streaming.NetworkInputTracker: De-registered receiver for network stream 0 with message 401:Authentication credentials (https://dev.twitter.com/pages/auth) were missing or incorrect.
 Ensure that you have set valid consumer key/secret, access token/secret, and the system clock is in sync.